electr1fy0/sorta/README.md

 ./sorta dupl ~/Downloads --dry
 ```

-- Calculates SHA256 checksums for all files
+- Calculates SHA256 checksums for all files.
-- Moves duplicate files to a `duplicates/` folder
+- Moves duplicate files to a `duplicates/` folder.
-- First occurrence of each file stays in place
+- The first occurrence of each file is left in its original place.
-- Files already in the duplicates folder are skipped

 ### Find largest files
 ```bash